 In addition to the above websites, you can try finding an extension for your preferred web browser.
 We have our Whois lookup tool of choice when it comes to finding information about a domain name.
 We have found that the Whois application from DomainTools is pretty effective.

-Please keep in mind that we are not in any way associated with this company, as I mentioned before, it’s the one we find works best for our needs.
+Please keep in mind that we are not in any way associated with this company, as we mentioned before, it’s the one we find works best for our needs.
 We’ll provide some detailed instructions on how to use this tool from this specific website, but all the steps will likely to be similar for your preferred tool too.

 The purpose of these steps is to help you find more information about the specific company which is hosting a website infringing your rights: